25 Ways to Be Happier Now

 It's simple, and it works.
-The next time you feel like shit, think of five things in your life you're thankful for.
+The next time you're feeling blue, think of five things in your life you're thankful for.
 It'll turn around a dark moment and possibly your entire day.

 Studies have shown that exercise can be just as effective against depression and anxiety than antidepressant medication.
 There's a physical component (exerting yourself causes the brain to release dopamine) plus, "when you exercise, your brain records a victory.
 You've been successful.
 And it creates this cascade of success.
 So you start developing more positive habits," says Achor.
 Have no time?
-Download this app for the Scientific 7-Minute Workout.
+Check out the Best Quickie Workout You Can Do In Your Bathroom.

 "Writing a two-minute positive email to somebody you know, praising them or thanking them for something, increases your social support dramatically," says Achor.
 "And it makes you happier while you're writing that note."